zeffii/ChucKScripts/ugen_full.md

 .vibratoFreq - ( float , READ/WRITE ) - vibrato frequency (Hz)
 .vibratoGain - ( float , READ/WRITE ) - vibrato gain [0.0 - 1.0]
 .afterTouch - ( float , WRITE only ) - aftertouch [0.0 - 1.0]
-(inherited from StkInstrument)
-.noteOn - ( float velocity ) - trigger note on
-.noteOff - ( float velocity ) - trigger note off
-.freq - ( float frequency ) - set/get frequency (Hz)
-.controlChange - ( int number, float value ) - assert control change
+    // inherits from StkInstrument
+    .noteOn, .noteOff, .freq, .controlChange

 [ugen]: Saxofony (STK Import)
-STK faux conical bore reed instrument class.
+STK faux conical bore reed instrument class (extends StkInstrument)

-    This class implements a "hybrid" digital
-    waveguide instrument that can generate a
-    variety of wind-like sounds.
+This class implements a "hybrid" digital waveguide instrument that can generate a variety of wind-like sounds.
 It has also been referred to as the "blowed string" model.
 The waveguide section is essentially that of a     string, with one rigid and one lossy termination.
-The non-linear function is a
+The non-linear function is a reed table.
-    reed table.
 The string can be "blown" at any point between the terminations, though just as with strings, it is impossible to excite the system at either end.
 If the excitation is placed at the string mid-point, the sound is     that of a clarinet.
 At points closer to the "bridge", the sound is closer to that of a saxophone.
 See Scavone (2002) for more details.

-    This is a digital waveguide model, making its use possibly subject to patents held by Stanford University, Yamaha, and others.
+> This is a digital waveguide model, making its use possibly subject to patents held by Stanford University, Yamaha, and others.

     Control Change Numbers:
        - Reed Stiffness = 2
        - Reed Aperture = 26